← /for/

 The books drift over a quarter.
 Customer and vendor records go inconsistent, invoices and bills accumulate, and by the time an audit looms you are clicking through entities one screen at a time to figure out what needs fixing.
 An AI could read all of it and tell you, but pointing one straight at QuickBooks means handing a model live API access to your accounting system, and even then it sees a few records at a time, never the whole ledger.

-What Scratch pulls from QuickBooks
+What Scratch edits in QuickBooks

 How it works